Are you thinking about liquidation?

 Do I need an Insolvency Practitioner to liquidate?

-For solvent companies, the remaining funds are shared among directors or shareholders.
+For solvent companies, remaining funds will be shared among shareholders.
 For insolvent companies, the practitioner ensures proper distribution to creditors.

 Why Choose the Liquidation Centre.